syed-adil-wafa/gene-expression-in-16p13.11-deletion/README.md

 ### Summary
 Deletions at 16p13.11 are characterized by developmental delay, microcephaly, epilsepy, schizophrenia, childhood-onset psychosis, facial dysmorphism, and behavioral problems.
 The molecular mechanisms that underlie these clinical phenotypes remain largely unknown.
 This pilot experiment was conducted to compare the gene expression profiles of human induced pluripotent stem cell (iPSC)-derived excitatory glutamatergic NGN2 cortical neurons and GABAergic inhibitory neurons with 16p13.11 deletions and familial controls.
 We identified 154 and 31 differentially expressed genes (DEGs) in the cortical and GABAergic neurons with 16p13.11 deletions, respectively. *NNAT*, a gene that encodes a proteolipid involved in the regulation of ion channels during neural development, was identified to be a statistically and biologically significant up-regulated gene in cortical neurons with 16p13.11 deletions.
+In addition, several isoforms of protocadherins were observed to be differentially expression in these cortical neurons.
 No DEGs were found to be statistically and biologically significant in GABAergic neurons with 16p13.11 deletions.
-Annotating DEGs using gene ontology (GO) suggested integrin binding and structural molecule activity to be up-regulated and signaling receptor and catalytic activity to be down-regulated in cortical neurons; transmembrane transporter activity was indicated to be up-regulated and ion binding and catalytic activity to be down-regulated in GABAergic neurons.
+Annotating DEGs using gene ontology (GO) suggested up-regulation of integrin binding and structural molecule activity and down-regulation of signaling receptor and catalytic activity in cortical neurons with 16p13.11 deletions; transmembrane transporter activity was up-regulated and ion binding and catalytic activity was down-regulated in GABAergic neurons with 16p13.11 deletions.

 ### Methods
 All experiments were conducted after receiving institutional review board approval. iPSCs were generated from patient fibroblasts and excitatory glutamatergic NGN2 cortical and embryoid body GABAergic inhibitory neuron differentiations were performed as described in [Zhang *et al.* (2013)](https://www.ncbi.nlm.nih.gov/pubmed/23764284) and [Liu *et al.* (2013)](https://www.ncbi.nlm.nih.gov/pubmed/23928500), respectively.
 Neurons were re-plated on poly-D-lysine/laminin coated 12-well plates and allowed to mature for a week prior to RNA isolation.
 Gene expression was measured using ThermoFisher Scientific Ion AmpliSeq targeted whole transcriptome sequencing.